 You will see a popup showing the matched Entities.

 Step 1.
 Select the option 'Find in Files' from the Investigate tab.

 Step 2.
 Fill in search parameters to find all emails ending with '@paterva.com' and click Search

 Where: location in file system where the graphs are saved.

 Find: piece of string that has to be found.

-Graph items: '@paterva.com' is an Entity, check mark Entities and select 'Email Address' from drop down menu.
+Graph items: '@paterva.com' is an Entity, check-mark Entities and select 'Email Address' from the dropdown menu.

 Search in: Check mark all options to find '@paterva.com' in places other than the value of Entity itself.

 Step 4.
 Similarly we can find text in notes.

 Step 5.
 To find links, use parameters similar to these.